 ► ⇔ Chap.
-"2.1 Handling in accordance with safety requirements", page 13
+"2.1 Handling in accordance with safety requirements", page 14

-To prevent injuries and other damaging influences on health during the design, building, and operation of the machine with all its installed components, please observe the following instructions.
+In order to prevent injuries and other damage to health during the design, building, and operation of the machine with all installed components, please heed the following instructions.

-- ▶ The manufacturer and operator of the machine are responsible for ensuring that, in safety-critical applications, the latest versions of the relevant safety standards, which are designed to prevent damage, are observed. - Among other things, it is vital to ensure that both the individual components and the entire machine can be put into a safe state.
+- ► The manufacturer and operator of the machine are responsible for making sure that for safety-critical use, relevant safety standards in the latest version, which serve to avoid damage, are heeded. - It is vital among other things to ensure that both the individual components and the complete machine can be rendered in a safe state.